shmool/nggirls-hackalearn-aae16/src/pages/index.md

       - title: lorem-ipsum
         content: >
           Hi!
 I'm Shmuela.
 I’m a proud ngMom of two little ngBoys.
-Besides that, I'm a front-end developer and consultant, working as a Cloud Developer Advocate at Microsoft.
+Besides that, I'm a front-end developer and consultant, the founder of ngGirls, working as a Cloud Developer Advocate at Microsoft.
 I'm a Google Developer Expert in Angular and Web Technologies.
 My passion for teaching, which had been expressed in the past as a guide in science museums and TA in university, has been integrated in my journey of becoming a developer.

           During my masters degree I started loving programming.
 I also realized